hungweihuang/hungweihuang.github.io/index.md

 Proposed 3 strategic alternatives for Amazon to compete with their direct and indirect competitors in the market.
 Each strategic alternative includes pros and cons, as well as the short-term and long-term impact on Amazon's business.
 Associated with each strategic alternative, Chain Ration Method was used to conduct a 3-year revenue forecast, based on the predefined assumptions.

-Marketing Strategies Covered:
+Marketing Strategies & Technique Covered:
 1. Strategic Withdrawal Strategy
 2. Flanker Strategy
 3. Position Defense Strategy

-Technique Covered:
-1. Chain Ratio Method
+4. Chain Ratio Method

 ---